lodsve/lodsve-boot/README.md

 1. I will automatically publish a snapshot version every week through Github Action!

-   Artifact version number like `x.x.x-SNAPSHOT`.
+   Artifact version number like `x.x.x-YYYYMMDD-SNAPSHOT`.
 2. Release a release version from time to time.

    Artifact version number like `x.x.x.RELEASE`.